Edmund Phelps On Innovation, Prosperity, & The Good Life

 How has corporatism impeded economic dynamism?

-Edmund Phelps: Corporatism, as I briefly hinted before, is an economic model in which established interests such as large firms and governments collaborate closely and take actions aimed at maintaining their positions through rent seeking and protection rather than fostering genuine innovation and true competition.
+Edmund Phelps: Corporatism, as I briefly hinted before, is an economic model in which established interests such as large firms and governments collaborate closely and take actions aimed at maintaining their positions through rent-seeking and protection rather than fostering genuine innovation and true competition.
 It has its origins with Mussolini who wanted the state to have more control over firms.
-Corporatists end up with a clientelist clientelist, economy where success comes from political connections and deals, not from serving consumers with better products.
+Corporatists end up with a clientelist economy where success comes from political connections and deals, not from serving consumers with better products.

 - - - - - - -